mintlayer/mintlayer-core/README.md

 - [Node RPC readme](rpc/README.md)
 - [Wallet RPC readme](wallet/wallet-rpc-daemon/README.md)

-## Running a node in a rented public server or a Virtual Private Server (VPS)
+## Security, and running a node in a rented public server or a Virtual Private Server (VPS)

 Please read the documentation on the recommended security practices when running a public server: